 Mark my words: God just doesn't make enough women the caliber of Sarah Douglas.

-Though she hasn't worked all that much as of late (if IMDB.com is any indication), Ana Alicia (above right) has still given us great guest appearances on Battlestar Galactica, Buck Rogers in the 25th Century, and Galactica 1980 to keep us mesmerized.
+Though she hasn't worked all that much as of late (if IMDB.com is any indication), Ana Alicia (above right) has still given us great guest appearances on The Next Step Beyond, Battlestar Galactica, Buck Rogers In The 25th Century, Galactica 1980, and Halloween II (1981) to keep us mesmerized.
 Alicia was born on this day in 1956.

 Turbo Kid (2015) is one of those flicks that seems to keep popping up in my daily research, so I'll definitely have to move it a notch higher up in the bucket list.
 The talented Romano Orzari has a role in the film, and Orzari was born on this day in 1964.